saagie/technologies/technologies/app/rstudio-3.6.2/README.md

 # RStudio Server - customized by Saagie

-This image is based on official [rocker/tidyverse:3.6.2](https://hub.docker.com/r/rocker/tidyverse/) image.
+This Docker image officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/rstudio) is based on official [rocker/tidyverse:3.6.2](https://hub.docker.com/r/rocker/tidyverse/) image.

 It is specially designed to run on Saagie's platform v2.